-Jamie Oliver's business venture Barbecoa with the American barbeque "expert" Adam Perry Lang, was put into administration yesterday with the St Pauls branch bought back via a pre pack administration.
+Jamie Oliver's business venture Barbecoa with the American barbeque "expert" Adam Perry Lang, was put into administration yesterday with the St Pauls branch bought back via a pre-pack administration.
 This has meant the loss of 80 jobs

 If you are an employee of the business then see this page for help

 It seems that huge increases in business rates have been the main contributor to the firm's problems with some restaurants facing a 154% rise in costs.
-Of course all businesses in desirable areas have been hit with large rates increases and many business in the casual dining sector like Byron Burgers and Eat have been closing outlets.
+Of course, all businesses in desirable areas have been hit with large rates increases and many businesses in the casual dining sector like Byron Burgers and Eat have been closing outlets.
 Other problems facing the sector have been the growth of home deliveries.

-Jamie's restaurants empire is under pressure as Jamie's Italian is seeking the support of creditors for a company voluntary arrangement as it owes its creditors a total of £71m.
+Jamie's restaurant's empire is under pressure as Jamie's Italian is seeking the support of creditors for a company voluntary arrangement as it owes its creditors a total of £71m.